 Well, now we are finally done.
 Here is our complete drawing in a single color black outline.
 Quite a good looking passenger wagon, if you ask us!

 As a final step, you can colour in your wagon.
 Here we have kept the same colour scheme as the locomotive and tender.

 The wheels, sides of the wagon and roof are red.
 The frames around the windows and the platform doors are wooden brown.
 Golden bronze or dark yellow for the rivet stripes and sign, and some dark black for the underside of the wagon – floor, wheel trucks, and the storage box.

 We have shaded our windows light blue, to suggest the glass.
 We also have one simple silhouette of a passenger.
 Or is it the ghost of a passenger, if he is all light grey?

 These are really the final improvements on the train drawing.
 What is missing in all the pictures above is the bumpers that each train car needs to have.
-We have also drawn the safety chains, that hold the wagons together.
-Those parts we have left out in our drawing since they are hiding in the middle of each wagon behind the bumpers, although it would be really important for the real train, since it is the actual couplings that join the train together.
-Another simplification.
+We have also drawn the safety chains, that link the wagons together.

 And here is our complete train drawing in its full glory: